-Specific exemptions may be granted by the Board Risk and Compliance Committee (BRCC) on a case-to-case basis.
+Specific exemptions may be granted by the Board Group Sustainability Committee (BGSC) on a case-to-case basis.

-- (a) Escalated approval shall be obtained for Corporate and Commercial Banking clients involved in the provision of Arms & Munitions involving sale to the Ministry of Defence of the Government of Malaysia and/or Malaysian law enforcement agencies (subject to clients not having arms and munitions sales to other parties). - (b) Approval for all other Arms and Munitions Permitted Exemptions aside from (a) needs to be obtained through the BRCC.
+- (a) For Arms and Munitions Permitted Exemptions involving sale to the Government of Malaysia Ministry of Defence and/or Malaysian law enforcement agencies (subject to clients not having arms and munitions sales to other parties), approval by the relevant credit approving authority and notification to the Group Executive Committee (GEXCO). - (b) For all other Arms and Munitions Permitted Exemptions, endorsement by the Group Executive Committee (GEXCO) and approval by BGSC.